What is Property Plant and Equipment?

-When claiming your deductions, you must note that different items depreciate at different rates.
-The depreciation rate for property plant and equipment is based on the asset’s effective life (EL).
+You must note that different items depreciate at different rates when claiming your deductions.
+The asset’s effective life (EL) is the depreciation rate for property plant and equipment is based on the asset’s effective life (EL).

 The effective life refers to how many years the ATO estimates that a particular depreciating asset can be used to produce income.
 Hard-wearing assets, such as steel rainwater tanks have a longer effective life than fixtures that tend to be replaced more regularly, such as carpet.

-The depreciation claim for an asset is calculated by dividing its value by its effective life.
+The depreciation claim is calculated, for an asset, by dividing its value by its effective life.

-For example, the ATO states that a brand-new Air Conditioner has an effective life of 10 years.
-If the Air Conditioner is valued at $2000, that means you are eligible to claim $200 per annum using the Prime Cost method of depreciation.
+For example, the ATO states that a brand-new Air Conditioner has a useful life of 10 years.
+If the Air Conditioner purchase price is $2000, that means you are eligible to claim $200 per annum using the Prime Cost method of depreciation.

-Use our free plant and equipment depreciation calculator to work out how much you could claim on your investment property.
+Use our free plant and equipment depreciation calculator to determine how much you could claim on your investment property.

 Prime Cost Method

-As demonstrated above, the prime cost method of depreciation is used to calculate a plant and equipment asset’s annual decline in value evenly across its lifespan.
-This method is helpful if you want your depreciation deductions to be more evenly spread during your ownership of an investment property.
+As demonstrated above, the prime cost method of depreciation calculates a plant and equipment asset’s annual decline in value across its lifespan.
+This method is helpful if you want your accumulated depreciation deductions to be more evenly spread during your ownership of an investment property.

 Diminishing Value Method

-The diminishing value method is used to accelerate the property plant and equipment depreciation rate.
-Essentially, it allows the investor to claim more depreciation during the early years of an assets life.
-This method is based on the assumption that an item experiences higher depreciation levels during the first few years of use.
+The diminishing value depreciation method accelerates the property plant and equipment depreciation rate.
+Essentially, it allows the investor to claim more depreciation during the early years of an asset’s life.
+This method assumes that an item of property plant experiences higher depreciation levels during the first few years of use.